gsileno/normative-primitives-asp/README.md

 #### sale example

 Input: _By offering, John gives Paul the power to accept.
-By accepting, Paul creates upon John the duty to deliver, and upon himself_
+By accepting, Paul creates upon John the duty to deliver, and upon himself the duty to pay_

 Here we explore the space of execution paths for the 3 time steps:
 ```